 Jay’s research group is now using functional genomics to understand how new Salmonella pathovariants are causing endemic bloodstream infections across sub-Saharan Africa.
 This disease, iNTS, has killed around 500,000 people over the past decade.
 In 2018, they identified a specific genetic change, or single-nucleotide polymorphism (SNP), that helps one of the African Salmonella clades to survive in the human bloodstream.
 Jay's group recently discovered the evolutionary path taken by Salmonella over 50 years of human infections in Africa, and revealed the landmark genetic events responsible for shaping the phenotype of the pathogen.

 The Hinton lab is currently using a combination of RNA-seq-based transcriptomics, Tn-Seq/ TraDIS and experimental evolution to understand the infection biology of the dangerous African Salmonella pathovariants during infection of human macrophages.

-Jay is now using RNA-seq-based transcriptomics to understand the virulence of new variants of Salmonella in the current epidemic of invasive disease in sub-Saharan Africa, and to investigate the infection biology of these dangerous bacteria.
-The underlying theme of current research is to understand the intricate interplay of gene expression that leads to bacterial disease, to pave the way for new antibiotics and vaccines.
+The underlying theme of current research is to understand the intricate interplay of gene function that leads to bacterial disease, to pave the way for new antibiotics and vaccines.